Rocket Pool — Staking Protocol Part 2

-There are two main oracle duties required by the Oracle DAO members, both of which are integral to the protocol.
+There are several oracle duties required by the Oracle DAO members, but two main ones stand out, both of which are integral to the protocol.
 These are:

-The Oracle DAO will launch at genesis and consist of 15–20 members from peers in the community, ecosystem and industry.
-We believe these actors represent the values and ethos that ETH2 embodies.
-It will operate entirely as it’s own decentralised DAO through on-chain governance that can be audited by anyone.
+The Oracle DAO consists of more than 20 members from peers in the community, ecosystem and industry.
+We believe these actors represent the values and ethos that Ethereum embodies.
+It will operate entirely as its own decentralised DAO through on-chain governance that can be audited by anyone.

-Members can apply to leave anytime and will receive their RPL bond back when consensus among members approves their departure.
+Members can apply to leave at any time and will receive their RPL bond back when consensus among members approves their departure.